iqzy21/DevOps-Learning-AWS/README.md

 - **MySQL**: Port 3306
 - **PostgreSQL**: Port 5432

+# AWS Storage and Load Balancing Guide

 ## Storage
-Whats an EBS volume
-EBS is a network drove tht can be attached to EC2 instances Its like a virtual storage
-It allows your instance to persist data even if its off e.g saves data for your instances bound to AZs think of it like a networkUSBstick why is it used data persistance - data stays in there Even if an instance is terminated there will still be data saved in the EBS ideal for storing long term data like data bases

-AMI overview
-Amazon machine image
-AMI are a custyomisation of EC2 instances you can add your own software,config,OS and monitoring good if you want a faster boot  config time because your software is pre packaged

-AMIs are built for specific reigons but can be copied across

-You can launch ec2 instances from
-A public AMI: AWS provided
-Your own AMI: make and maintain you self
-AWS market place: AMI that some one else made and sells

-Amazon EFS - elastic file system amazon managed solution for shared file storage
-Its a managed netwoirk file system that can be mounted onto multiple EC2 instances to share the same files like a network drove that all instances can access
-EFS works with EC2 instances that are in in multi AZs Its highly avalible scalable - grows as the data grows how ever it is expensive and should be used when only needed

-#Load balancing & scalability
-Scalability & High Availability scalability means that an application / system can handle greater laods by adapting its size 2 types vertical - when more power is added e.g upgrading a computer such as adding more ram, cpu power ect while the machine staays the same horizontal (elasticity) - add more instances of resource to handle the workload rather than making the server bigger you add more servers to balance the workload

-scalability is about handling greaterloads high avalibility ensuring the system is up and running even parts of it fail

-call center example:

-Vertical scalability: One person with better tools to handle more calls.

-Horizontal scalability: Hire more people to share the workload.

-High availability (HA): Have backups/standby staff so operations continue if someone is unavailable.

-virticle scalability
-means increasing the size of an instance adding storage ram and cpu power example if you have a t2.micro and need to upgrade you can scale and change to t2.large virtical scalability is conmmon for non distributed systems such as databases DBS like RDS and elasticache are services thhat can scale vertically. there is usually a hardware limit to how much you can scale

-horizontal scalability

-horizontal scalability means to increasse the number of instances/ systems for you application to handle more load add more michances / instances based on work load each machine does part of the work allowing you to handle more data easier to manage if one instance failsm you have back up e.g if you haver website traffic you can start more instances to handle then stop once trafic lesens easy to impliment and can be automated than ks to amazon services and ec2

-high avalibility
-means having multiple locations for you application / system to ensure if one part of infra failes anotehr part can take over high avalibility and horizontal scaling go hand in hand because you need to have multiple instances across locations achieve this by running applications across 2 or more AZs Azs arer like independant dsata centres
-The goal of HA is to survive a data centre loss so if a data centre goes down then you have a back up to keep yopur app running
+### What's an EBS Volume

+EBS is a network drive that can be attached to EC2 instances.

+It's like a virtual storage.

+It allows your instance to persist data even if it's off e.g saves data for your instances.

+Bound to AZs.

+Think of it like a network USB stick.

+#### Why is it used

+**Data persistence** - data stays in there even if an instance is terminated there will still be data saved in the EBS.

+**Ideal for storing long term data** like databases.

+---

+## AMI Overview

+### Amazon Machine Image

+AMI are a customisation of EC2 instances.

+You can add your own software, config, OS and monitoring.

+Good if you want a faster boot config time because your software is pre packaged.

+AMIs are built for specific regions but can be copied across.

+**You can launch EC2 instances from:**

+- **A public AMI:** AWS provided
+- **Your own AMI:** make and maintain yourself
+- **AWS marketplace:** AMI that someone else made and sells

+---

+## Amazon EFS - Elastic File System

+Amazon managed solution for shared file storage.

+It's a managed network file system that can be mounted onto multiple EC2 instances to share the same files.

+Like a network drive that all instances can access.

+EFS works with EC2 instances that are in multi AZs.

+It's highly available.

+Scalable - grows as the data grows.

+However it is expensive and should be used when only needed.

+---

+# Load Balancing & Scalability

+## Scalability & High Availability

+Scalability means that an application/system can handle greater loads by adapting its size.

+**2 Types:**

+**Vertical** - when more power is added e.g upgrading a computer such as adding more ram, cpu power etc while the machine stays the same.

+**Horizontal (elasticity)** - add more instances of resource to handle the workload rather than making the server bigger you add more servers to balance the workload.

+Scalability is about handling greater loads.

+High availability ensuring the system is up and running even parts of it fail.

+### Call Center Example:

+**Vertical scalability:** One person with better tools to handle more calls.

+**Horizontal scalability:** Hire more people to share the workload.

+**High availability (HA):** Have backups/standby staff so operations continue if someone is unavailable.

+### Vertical Scalability

+Means increasing the size of an instance adding storage ram and cpu power.

+**Example:** If you have a t2.micro and need to upgrade you can scale and change to t2.large.

+Vertical scalability is common for non distributed systems such as databases.

+DBS like RDS and ElastiCache are services that can scale vertically.

+There is usually a hardware limit to how much you can scale.

+### Horizontal Scalability

+Horizontal scalability means to increase the number of instances/systems for your application to handle more load.

+Add more machines/instances based on work load.

+Each machine does part of the work allowing you to handle more data.

+Easier to manage if one instance fails, you have back up.

+**Example:** If you have website traffic you can start more instances to handle then stop once traffic lessens.

+Easy to implement and can be automated thanks to amazon services and ec2.

+### High Availability

+Means having multiple locations for your application/system to ensure if one part of infra fails another part can take over.

+High availability and horizontal scaling go hand in hand because you need to have multiple instances across locations.

+Achieve this by running applications across 2 or more AZs.

+AZs are like independent data centres.

+The goal of HA is to survive a data centre loss so if a data centre goes down then you have a back up to keep your app running.

 <img width="681" height="340" alt="image" src="https://github.com/user-attachments/assets/f38496e3-1a71-41e6-a901-2b8616bc6dbe" />

+---

-Load balancing
+## Load Balancing

-What is load balancing ?
+### What is Load Balancing?

-loadbalancing is a way rtop distribute traffic across servers or ec2 instances acts like a traff=ic cop distrobuting requests to dofferent sewrvers when trafic comes in the load balancer checks between the ec2 instances doiwnstream to see which is up and healthy to take on more traficc this process keeps you application avalible and working just incase one instance goes down
+Load balancing is a way to distribute traffic across servers or EC2 instances.

+Acts like a traffic cop distributing requests to different servers.

+When traffic comes in the load balancer checks between the EC2 instances downstream to see which is up and healthy to take on more traffic.

+This process keeps your application available and working just in case one instance goes down.

-load balancer will automaticly dovert traffic to healthy ec2 instances
+Load balancer will automatically divert traffic to healthy EC2 instances.

-reverse proxies
+### Reverse Proxies

-what are reverse procies ?
+#### What are reverse proxies?

-Definition:
+**Definition:**

 A reverse proxy sits between users and your servers.

 It handles requests on behalf of your servers.

-Similar to a Load Balancer:
+**Similar to a Load Balancer:**

 Both sit in the middle of client ↔ server communication.

 Both can distribute traffic to servers.

-Extra Functionality (compared to Load Balancer):
+**Extra Functionality (compared to Load Balancer):**

 Can route traffic based on request content (e.g., URL path, headers).